truehand/azureml-genomics/README.md

 `az ml environment create --file ./env-bwa/environment.yml --resource-group demo --workspace-name my-azureml-workspace --name bwa --version 5`

+If course, these commands require the az cli to be authenticated beforehand, for which one can run:

+`az login`

 ## Pipeline Inputs and Outputs

 The pipeline takes input sequence data from an Azure Blob Storage datastore and outputs the quality control results and alignment output to another Azure Blob Storage datastore.
 The pipeline also creates a log file for each job, which is stored in the same Azure Blob Storage datastore as the job output.